 On the whole, I think I am a nice guy, but I do have a little sister who loves Disney.
 So when Ben asked me what I wanted to do, I said, what about Walt Disney World.
 If we went, awesome, I could rub it in my sister’s face a little, as an older brother does, but if we don’t, no big deal.

-If you have never been to Walt Disney World, the first thing you should know is, you cannot see everything in a day, and it is best not to try.
+If you have never been to Walt Disney World, you should know that you cannot see everything in a day, and it is best not to try.

-The best way to visit Disney that I found is to plan a little and let the day happen, and that is what we did.
+I found the best way to visit Disney is to plan a little and let the day happen, which is what we did.
 I had a few rides that I wanted, and Ben and Jeff had theirs, and I think everyone rode the main we wanted to try.

-When going to places with others, I learned that you don’t have to do everything together.
-On the way to the park, I let the guys know if they wanted to do something on their own; just let me know, I don’t mind doing things myself.
+I learned that you don’t have to do everything together when going to places with others.
+On the way to the park, I let the guys know if they wanted to do something on their own; just let me know; I don’t mind doing things myself.

-Not long after that, we split up so they could ride a roller coaster.
-I should back up at this point; the reason I wanted to go to the Magic Kingdom on Monday was a friend of mine, who also lives in Wisconsin, was there.
+We split up soon enough so they could ride a roller coaster.
+I should back up at this point; I wanted to go to the Magic Kingdom on Monday because a friend who also lives in Wisconsin was there.
 We were able to see each other for the first time in years.

 After seeing Alan, I went to the Country Bear Jamboree, ironically, where he just left.
 My Uncle loves this show, and others said I should see it, so I did; I was not impressed with it.
 Although it was not busy, it was hard to hear the performance clearly, so maybe that was my issue.

-We did a few other rides together, Haunted Mansion, Carousel of Progress, and It’s A Small World (a ride do not need to do again).
+We did a few other rides together, Haunted Mansion, Carousel of Progress, and It’s A Small World (a ride I do not need to do again but probably will).
 We split up over in Future Land, where I rode the People Mover soon after leaving for Epcot.

 I enjoy Epcot!
 We were hungry before we left the Magic Kingdom and figured we would eat at Epcot.